- Calendar of Events

 Please submit nominations by 5:00 PM, Tuesday October 31, 2017 as a Word or pdf attachment to email@example.com.

-The Provost, the Associate Provost, the Director of Faculty Development, and the members of the Faculty Development Advisory Committee will vet nominations and select award winners.
+The Provost, the Director of Faculty Development, and the members of the Faculty Development Advisory Committee will vet nominations and select award winners.

 There is no minimum or maximum number of awards given each year.

-Winners will receive a certificate and $500 in professional development funds.
+Winners will receive a certificate and a $500 stipend.